Better Methods to Learn Better Methods

 MoreSteam customers report that their blended learning models have yielded a 30% mean improvement in effectiveness compared to earlier classroom training efforts.

-So what are those methods that are contribute to greater effectiveness?
+So what are those methods that are contributing to greater effectiveness?

 2. Flip it!